olavea/PUNKY-DUNK-AND-THE-GOLD-FISH-1/src/posts/post2.md

 ---
 slug: "/second-post"
 date: "2019-2-5"
+title: "He cast his lot in a very soft spot"
 path: "/second-post"
 ---

-He cast his lot in a very soft spot

 For his bed was a box full of straw,